ligato/docs/docs/plugins/connection-plugins.md

 ### Users and Permission Groups

 Users must be pre-defined in the `http.conf` file.
-User definitions consists of name, hashed password and permission groups.
+User definitions consists of a name, hashed password and permission groups.

-**Name** defines username (login).
+`Name` defines a username (login).
 Name "admin" is forbidden since the admin user is created automatically with full permissions and password "ligato123"

-**Password** must be hashed.
+`Password` must be hashed.
 It is possible to use [password-hasher utility][password-hasher] to assist with this function.
 Password must also be hashed with the same cost value, as defined in the configuration file:

 ```
 password-hash-cost: <number>